JonathanALevine/microMonteCarlo/README.md

 ### Example usage
 To set up a simulation with random scattering disabled set `scattering = 0` in `config.m`.
-`config.m` contains other variables that control the conditions of the simulamtion.
+`config.m` contains other variables that control the conditions of the simulation.
 `num_particles` sets the number of particles and `distribution_type` sets the initial distribution of the particle velocities.
-Example below sets `distribution_type = 'MB'` for a Maxwell-Boltzmann Distribution.
+Example below sets `distribution_type = 'MB'` for a Maxwell-Boltzmann distribution.

 ```matlab
 % Constants